d-bl/GroundForge/Reshape-Patterns.md

 Screenshots
 -----------

-_On the left_: shows how the patch repeats the slightly off-set "tile" in the top left, not unlink the [logo] tiles.
+_On the left_: shows how the patch repeats the slightly off-set "tile" in the top left, not unlike the [logo] tiles.

 _On the right_: dots selected as objects, note how the toolbar indicates object mode with the first icon.